 As if it were poetic justice, in May 2017, Theunis Botha, professional South African hunter, was crushed by an elephant in Zimbabwe while hunting.
-El Mundo reported that Botha "had fired three of the pups that were attacking them when a fourth animal wrapped its trunk around Botha and lifted him up into the air.
+El Mundo reported that Botha "had fired three of the pups that were attacking them when a fourth animal wrapped its trunk around Botha and lifted him up IGNORE INTO the air.
 A member of the expedition intervened to save his companion by opening fire on that elephant, which fell on Botha causing death”.

 Botha had a company specialized in hunting (dogs direct the hunt and warn their masters about the presence of other animals) to hunt leopards and lions.
 The hunter was considered a pioneer, because this practice had lost followers after being practiced in the Middle Ages in Europe.